SyncfusionExamples/amazon-s3-aspcore-file-provider/README.md

-# ej2-amazon-s3-aspcore-file-provider
+# amazon-s3-aspcore-file-provider

-This repository contains the Amazon S3 bucket file system provider in ASP.NET Core for the Essential JS 2 File Manager component.
+This repository contains the Amazon S3 bucket file system provider in ASP.NET Core for the Syncfusion File Manager component.

 ## Key Features